Silberstein Alzheimer’s Institute

 In the 1980s, through the generosity of William and Sylvia Silberstein and the Silberstein Foundation, a dedicated research center to study Alzheimer’s disease and memory disorders was formed at NYU Langone: the world-renowned Silberstein Alzheimer’s Institute.

-The ADC conducts research into Alzheimer’s disease and related disorders, as well as clinical trials into new medications and treatments for memory loss.
-Of the 29 NIH-supported ADCs, ours is one of the oldest and largest in the United States, and has been funded by the National Institute on Aging for 25 years.
+The ARDC conducts research into Alzheimer’s disease and related disorders, as well as clinical trials into new medications and treatments for memory loss.
+Of the 30 NIH-supported ADRCs, ours is one of the oldest and largest in the United States, and has been funded by the National Institute on Aging for 25 years.

-Through the ADC at the Silberstein Alzheimer’s Institute, patients can participate in a long-term study examining the progression of Alzheimer’s disease.
-The ADC provides treatment and care for participants with memory disorders caused by neurological, psychological, and physical ailments, as well as memory issues resulting from the normal aging process.
+Through the ADRC at the Silberstein Alzheimer’s Institute, patients can participate in a long-term study examining the progression of Alzheimer’s disease.
+The ADRC provides treatment and care for participants with memory disorders caused by neurological, psychological, and physical ailments, as well as memory issues resulting from the normal aging process.

 Patients participating in our clinical trials receive treatment for their condition through the Pearl I. Barlow Center for Memory Evaluation and Treatment.
 Now regarded as one of New York City’s most comprehensive diagnostic and treatment centers for patients with memory disorders of all origins, the center delivers the highest level of medical and neurological care.

 We also understand that one of the best ways we can help patients is by helping their caregivers.
 Through our support groups and counseling, we give caregivers the tools they need to maintain their important roles.